hannahlawrence/bibliographies/spectrallearning.md

 A common feature of word embeddings is that, by the distributional hypothesis, words in similar contexts have similar meanings.
 However, word embedding methods such as word2vec then often derive vector representations of synonyms and antonym that are "close" to each other by various metrics.
 For word clustering, it is useful to connect antonyms with negative weigths, rather than vanilla vector space distance, e.g. cosine or Euclidean distance.
 In this paper, the authors present a normalized graph cut algorithm for graphs with signed weights, overlaying thesauri (containing synonym and antonym information) on word embeddings.
 This allows their word clusters to capture both distributional and synonym relations, and through randomized spectral decomposition, the algorithm is efficient and scalable.

 ### Miscellaneous

+Although the following recent papers do not necessarily interface directly with NLP, they present different facets and areas of development for spectral learning that are worth including nonetheless.

 [Connecting Weighted Automata and Recurrent Neural Networks through Spectral Learning](https://arxiv.org/pdf/1807.01406.pdf) '18